-You can solve for either the Monthly Payment and Balloon Payment or the Balloon Payment Only.
+You can solve for either the Monthly & Balloon Payments or the Balloon Payment Only.

 When you solve for the Monthly & Balloon payments, fill in the first THREE fields ONLY and then press the Monthly & Balloon button.
 The monthly payment is based on a 30 year loan.

 Study the examples below.
 I think they will provide clarification.